Helping your young child prepare for a medical test or procedure can reduce anxiety, increase cooperation, and help your child develop coping skills.

 Toys or dolls can also help you explain the procedure to your toddler.
 These visual examples can take the place of unfamiliar words for younger children with a limited vocabulary.

 Once you know how the procedure will be done, briefly demonstrate what your child will experience on the toy.
 Show the body positions the child will be in, where bandages and stethoscopes will be placed, how incisions are made, how injections are given, and how IVs are inserted.
-After your explain, allow your child to play with some of the items (except for needles and other sharp objects).
+After your explanation, allow your child to play with some of the items (except for needles and other sharp objects).
 Watch your child for clues about concerns and fears.

 Your child may be restrained by hand or with physical devices.
 Young children do not have the physical control, coordination, and ability to follow commands that older children and adults usually have.
 Most tests and procedures require limited or no movement to ensure their accuracy.
 For example, to get clear x-ray results, the child cannot move.